Introduction of Hydraulic Cement

 - Hydraulic cement is widely used for the construction of durable concrete repair works.

 - Hydraulic cement can be used for sealing of the basement and other concrete leakages.

 Disadvantages of Hydraulic Cement

-- Hydraulic cement gets hardened very quickly so it is very necessary to use it within 10 to 15 minutes of mixing.
+- One disadvantage of hydraulic cement, or hydrolic cement, is that it hardens very quickly, making it necessary to use within 10 to 15 minutes of mixing.

 - The Hydraulic cement cannot be used for the frozen surfaces.

 - Hydraulic cement is not flexible only suitable for providing mechanical support.

 - Hydraulic cement cannot be used for the areas where the is below 48°F.